Why one visually impaired, brown, clergywoman is staying- and why you should as well.

 Staying as an Act of Resistance

-I love the united Methodist Church, but I am under no false pretenses that I belong here.
-The United Methodist Church is no place for a visually impaired, Filipino-American woman who feels called to word, order, sacrament, and service.
+I love the United Methodist Church, but in the past, I have been made to feel as if the United Methodist Church is no place for a visually impaired, Filipino-American woman who feels called to word, order, sacrament, and service.

-The fact that I don’t belong is made clear to me on a frequent basis.
+In my own life, I am frequently reminded that the church still has great strides to make when it comes to inclusivity.
 In seminary, I was forbidden from having a guide dog in the dormitories.
-I’ve known parishioners who have chosen to worship elsewhere, rather than have a “woman for a preacher.”
+I’ve known parishioners from other congregations who have chosen to worship elsewhere, rather than have a “woman for a preacher.”
 It cuts my heart like a knife when I get calls from other people with disabilities who are trying desperately to get ordained.

 But that doesn’t mean that I’m leaving.